lakshikaparihar/Digit-Classification/README.md

    It will train you model and  create a pickle file as well also create local sqlite database (mlruns.db) and a artifact folder (mlruns).

+3. test the model locally before serving

+> python3 test.py runs:/<run-id>/digit-classification-model

-3. Now you can serve the model using mlflow serve command
+3. Now you can serve the model through two ways

+    1. using mlflow serve command

    ```
    mlflow models serve -m models:/digit-classification-model/production -p 2000 --env-manager local